Is the fact that my conveyancer in Birmingham is not identified on my lender's solicitor panel that there is a problem with the standard of his work?

-I've recently found out that there is a flying freehold element on a property I have offered on last month in what was supposed to be a simple, chain free conveyancing.
+Yesterday I discovered that there is a flying freehold element on a property I have offered on last month in what was supposed to be a quick, chain free conveyancing.
 Birmingham is the location of the property.
-Is there any advice you can give?
+Can you offer any opinion?

-Flying freeholds in Birmingham are not the norm but are more likely to exist in relation to terraced houses.
-Even though you don't necessarily need a conveyancing solicitor in Birmingham you must be sure that your lawyer goes through the deeds very carefully.
-Your lender may require your conveyancing solicitor to take out an indemnity policy.
-Some of the more diligent conveyancing solicitors in Birmingham may decide that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
+Flying freeholds in Birmingham are rare but are more likely to exist in relation to terraced houses.
+Even where you use a solicitor outside Birmingham you must be sure that your lawyer goes through the deeds very carefully.
+Your bank may require your conveyancing solicitor to take out an indemnity policy.
+Some of the more diligent conveyancing solicitors in Birmingham may determine that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
 If so, the next door neighbour also had to sign up to the revised deeds.It is possible that your lender will not accept the situation so the sooner you find out the better.
-You should also check with your insurance broker as to whether they will insure a flying freehold property.
+You should also check with your insurance broker as to whether they will insure a flying freehold premises.